-Day 4: Toubkal Refuge to Mount Toubkal, 4,165m (approximately 7 hours)
+Toubkal Refuge to Mount Toubkal, 4,165m (approx. 7hrs)

 Yesterday's hike was just a taster - now you're ready for Toubkal!
 Leaving the refuge behind, the climb sets off on a steep slope before entering a glacial valley to the pass of Tizi'n'Toubkal.
 The route continues along the ridge to the summit with great views overlooking both the southern Atlas mountain range and the Marrakech plain to the north.
-Overnight at the refuge for the last time.
+(B,L,D)